 IF ANY UNANNOTATED GENES APPEAR IN THE NETWORK WE CAN FOCUS ON THOSE FOR CAREFUL ANNOTATION TO IDENTIFY POSSIBLE ROLES.
 ANY GENES MISSING INARABIDOPSIS ARE OBVIOUS CANDIDATES FOR KNOCK-IN STUDIES.
 SUCH “MISSING” GENES WILL BE RANKED BY AVERAGE NUMBER OF PARALOGS ACROSS SPECIES.

-Aim 2B: Experimental Validation Strategy

-In Aim 2A, we develop and test the method for exploiting data associated with traits in crop species to inform studies in Arabidopsis, which ultimately will aid in translational studies back to crop.
+Aim 2B: Experimental Validation Strategy.
+In Aim 2A, we develop and test the method for exploiting data associated with traits in crop species, to inform network studies in Arabidopsis, which ultimately will aid in translational studies back to crop.
 As proof-of-principle, we tested this approach for a trait “seed development” for which there were ample mutant data with which to validate the genes uncovered in our networks.
 In Aim 2B, we test in Arabidopsis genes important for seed development in crops.
-We will use a medium throughput transient Dexamethosone induced system, already working routinely in our lab, to test the candidate genes quantitatively [Sablowski and Meyerowits Cell 1998].
-For TFs that pass initial validation in the transient system, we will proceed to stable transformants (e.g. T-DNA, overexpression, or “knock in” for cases where the gene is missing in Arabidopsis).
+We will use a medium throughput dexamethasone inducible transient assay system, to assay transcription factors and identify their targets in vivo [Sablowski and Meyerowits Cell 1998].
+For TFs that pass initial validation in this transient protoplast system, we will proceed to stable transformants (e.g. T-DNA, overexpression, or “knock in” for cases where the gene is missing in Arabidopsis).

-Experimental method: We have developed an approach (named “Network Walking”) aimed at analyzing this interaction in Arabidopsis FACS sorted protoplasts.
+Experimental method: We have developed an approach (named “Network Walking”) aimed at analyzing the network targets of a transcription factor in Arabidopsis FACS sorted protoplasts.
 This rapid approach identifies transcription factor targets in less than a week of experimentation, following methods developed by Bargmann and Birnbaum [Bargmann BO, Birnbaum KD (2009) Positive fluorescent selection permits precise, rapid, and in-depth overexpression analysis in plant protoplasts.
 Plant Physiol 149: 1231-1239.][Bargmann BO, Birnbaum KD (2010) Fluorescence activated cell sorting of plant protoplasts.
 J Vis Exp.]
-Using Gateway™technology, we have engineered a vector for which any TF can be inserted to be fused with a GR (the glucocorticoid receptor) tag.
+Using Gateway™technology, we have engineered a vector for which any TF can be fused with a GR (the glucocorticoid receptor) tag.
 This 35S-TF-GR chimera allows one to i) overproduce the studied TF in the protoplasts, and to ii) control its entrance into the nucleus using dexamethasone (DEX) treatment [Lloyd et al, 1994 Lloyd AM, Schena M, Walbot V, Davis RW (1994) Epidermal cell fate determination in Arabidopsis: patterns defined by a steroid-inducible regulator.
 Science 266: 436-439.][Sablowski and Meyerowitz, 1998 Sablowski RW, Meyerowitz EM (1998) A homolog of NO APICAL MERISTEM is an immediate target of the floral homeotic genes APETALA3/PISTILLATA.
 Cell 92: 93-103.]
 [Bargmann BO, Birnbaum KD (2009) Positive fluorescent selection permits precise, rapid, and in-depth overexpression analysis in plant protoplasts.
 Plant Physiol 149: 1231-1239.][Bargmann BO, Birnbaum KD (2010) Fluorescence activated cell sorting of plant protoplasts.
 J Vis Exp.].

-)We recently succesfully used this “network-walking” approach (FACS assisted protoplast selection + DEX fusion) to study network targets of the well-studied TF, ABI3 [Bargmann et al 2012, In Preparation].
+We recently succesfully used this “network-walking” approach (FACS assisted protoplast selection + DEX fusion) to study network targets of the well-studied TF, ABI3 [Bargmann et al 2012, In Preparation].